FluffySnowman/prettylogger/README.md

 // Chaining functions (in order)
 .Timestamp()  // adds timestamp to the log
-.Print()      // prints the log (must be changed to each log for it to work)
+.Print()      // prints the log (must be chained to each log for it to work)

 // All functions below accept `.Timestamp()` before `.Print()` pl.Log().Print()          // green